Onel Hernández: Norwich City

 Hernández moved to EFL Championship club Norwich City on 25 January 2018, signing a 31/2-year contract under German manager Daniel Farke.
 He made his debut on 3 February in a 1–0 home win over Middlesbrough, as an 86th-minute substitute for Josh Murphy.
 On 4 August 2018, in the first game of the new season, he scored his first goals in a 2–2 draw at Birmingham City, and added seven more as the Canaries were promoted as champions.

 On 9 August 2019, Hernández came on as a second-half substitute in Norwich's 4–1 away defeat to Liverpool, becoming the first Cuban to play in the Premier League.
 He was the first of his countrymen to score in the league too on 27 October, in a 3–1 loss to Manchester United at Carrow Road.

 Hernández joined Championship club Middlesbrough in August 2021 on loan for the season.
 He scored his first goal for the club in a 2–0 win at Nottingham Forest on 15 September.
 His loan spell was terminated on 14 January 2022, allowing him to join another Championship club, Birmingham City, on loan until the end of the season.

 Hernández went straight into Birmingham's starting eleven for the following day's visit to Preston North End and played 83 minutes of the 1–1 draw.
 A week later, he ran onto a well placed through ball from Lukas Jutkiewicz and "just had to pass it past the keeper" to open the scoring in a 2–1 win over Barnsley.
 He was a regular for the remainder of the season, used as a wing-back as well as a winger, and scored three goals from 22 appearances.

 Hernández returned to Norwich for the 2022–23 season, but was used mainly as a substitute in the first half of the campaign.
 He came off the bench to score a stoppage-time winner against former club Birmingham in late August, but it was only after David Wagner replaced Dean Smith as manager in January 2023 that he became a regular in the starting eleven and repaid Wagner's faith with increased productivity.
 His second goal of the season came in a 4–2 victory away to Coventry City in late January, he supplied two assists as Norwich beat Hull City 3–1 in February, and his assist for Gabriel Sara in a win against Millwall that took his team into the play-off positions was his fifth.

+On 28 April 2025, Norwich announced that Hernández would be released at the end of his contract in June 2025.

+Charlton Athletic

+On 29 September 2025, Hernández signed a short-term contract with Charlton Athletic until January 2026.